SeyramApreku/CampusClaim/README.md

    The system will automatically initialize the database using the `database.sql` file provided in the root directory.

 4. **Access the App:**
-   Open your browser and navigate to `http://localhost:8080`.
+   Open your browser and navigate to `campusclaim-production.up.railway.app`.

-## 🏗 Architecture
+## Architecture
 The project follows a modular **Model-View-Controller (MVC)** influenced architecture:
 - `/classes`: Contains the Data Access Objects (DAOs) and domain models.
 - `/auth`: Handles registration, login, and session management.